Smoky cola beef jerky is a delicious, homemade beef jerky snack that you can make with your backyard grill or smoker.

 Enchiladas, bacon in brownies and now ‘jerky’ – yeah, my inner carnivore was at its finest when planning the posts this week.
 I promise I’ll make it up to all of those sweet tooth people tomorrow with something just as ridiculous.

-This weeks Summer Grilling item was actually supposed to be saved for next week, which I am calling #manfoodweek as we prepare for Father’s day, but that would have been a lie because I was making this one for a woman.
-My step mom loves Wild Bills beef jerky and the moment I saw this recipe, I knew I had to try it.
-Sure, it’s not really dehydrated meat – but it’s pretty darn tasty.
-My step mom appreciated the discovery in her fridge and picked up on the sweet cola and soy when she snacked on it.
-I know, I was personally guilty of taking more than I intended when taste testing these.
+But that would have been a lie, because I was making this smoky cola jerky for a woman.
+My stepmom loves Wild Bill’s beef jerky, so the moment I saw this recipe, I knew I had to try it.
+It’s not really dehydrated meat, but it’s pretty darn tasty.
+My stepmom appreciated the discovery in her fridge, picking up on the sweet and smoky cola taste when she snacked on it.

 - 1 cup cola